This function scans each controller in the vehicle to

 retrieve controller information -- Part Numbers, Component number, Soft.
 Coding, WSC, and Fault codes.

-First, you must Select Chassis Type: There are dozens of different control modules that exist
+First, you must Select Chassis: There are dozens of different control modules that exist

 across the entire range of VW/Audi vehicles.
 No one car has all